-JAX offers a preclinical imiquimod-induced psoriasis mouse model as a cost-effective and rapid screening approach for candidate psoriatic therapies.
+JAX offers preclinical imiquimod-induced psoriasis mouse models as a rapid screening approach for candidate psoriatic therapies.

 Imiquimod (IMQ) is a toll-like receptor agonist that acts as an immune response modifier.
 Topical application of IMQ to the skin of susceptible BALB/cJ and C57BL/6J mice induces inflammation with features commonly found in human psoriatic skin, including erythema and scaling.
 The advantage of this model over other inducible psoriasis models is the fast induction of clinical phenotypes for rapid therapeutic screening.

 |Phenotype||BALB/cJ(JR# 000651)||C57BL/6J(JR# 000664)||Method|

 |Skin Histopathology||✓||✓||H&E Staining and Semi-Quantitative Scoring|